egberts/egberts.github.io-src/content/articles/gentoo-qemu-setup.md

 1, `/dev/sda1`, 1g, boot for BIOS or UEFI
 2, `/dev/sda2`, (twice the size of your physical RAM)`, swap space 3, `/dev/sda3`, /`, 128g, "the" root partition
-4. `/dev/sda4`, n/a, the rest of the remaining drive space, used as MBR extension for logical parition 5-9 or entirely by LVM at OS-level.
+4. `/dev/sda4`, n/a, the rest of the remaining drive space, used as MBR extension for logical partition 5-9 or entirely by LVM at OS-level.

 ## Physical partition approach

-For the all-physical partition approach, create the following physical partitions based on not nominally consuming more than 10% of any parititon for Gentoo 2022 installation:
+For the all-physical partition approach, create the following physical partitions based on not nominally consuming more than 10% of any proton for Gentoo 2022 installation:

 [jtable]
 partition number, physical partition, size amount, description 1, `/dev/sda1`, 1g, boot for BIOS or UEFI
 2, `/dev/sda2`, (twice the size of your physical RAM)`, swap space 3, `/dev/sda3`, /`, 128g, "the" root partition
-4. `/dev/sda4`, n/a, the rest of the remaining drive space, extension for logical parition 5-9
+4. `/dev/sda4`, n/a, the rest of the remaining drive space, extension for logical partition 5-9
 5. `/dev/sda5`, `/usr`, 96g, UNIX-usr partition
 6. `/dev/sda6`, `/var`, 96g, UNIX-var partition
 7. `/dev/sda7`, `/tmp`, 24g, temporary space, cleaned out at each reboot